News

 Antoine Lavoisier (1743-94) was a -- possibly even the -- founding father of the chemical revolution: a Washington, a Jefferson or a Franklin.
 (Lavoisier in fact knew Benjamin Franklin, whose ...

-Antoine Lavoisier (1743-1794) is often called the father of modern chemistry. ...
-Phlogiston was a hypothetical substance, postulated in the 17th century to explain combustion.
+Antoine Lavoisier (1743-1794) is often called the father of modern chemistry.
+Lavoisier lived during the French Revolution, and he brought about a scientific revolution in chemistry.